logo dark peach

 Museum of Copenhagen

-This small museum guides visitors from the 12th century to the present day whilst showcasing paintings of the city, old relics, maps, and so on.
+This small museum takes visitors from the 12th century to the present day whilst showcasing paintings of the city, old relics, maps, and so on.
 I particularly enjoyed their display on Vikings and the interactive table model of the modern-day capitol.
 And fortunately for me, most displays are translated to English.

 It's an interesting, albeit quick stop.
 If you're pinched for time, I'd probably skip it, but I enjoyed a brief look around and their delightful coffee shop afterward and sitting in their front garden.